saiveerateja2000/Kubernetes-Installation/README.md

    sudo usermod -aG containerd $USER getent group containerd
    ```
    This ensures that your user is part of the `containerd` group.
-If the user is not there follow go to the next stage and create a user and add.
+If the user is not found follow to the next stages and create a user and add.

 6. **Create the `containerd` group (if it doesn’t exist)**
    ```bash